 Description: 6000 ft. elevation.
 11 campsites at the northeast end of the Onaqui Mountains.
 The clear, bubbling waters of a natural spring gave this site its name.
 Cottonwood trees frame this campground which includes a trailhead for hikers and horseback riders.
 Group camping is available with a reservation.
 Additional group camping is available for equestrians.

-The routeFrom the parking spot at the fence line, walk east along a jeep track that parallels the barbwire fence for awhile.
-After the jeep road ends, continue along the fenceline along a use trail and it'll drop into a draw before the fence turns northward.
+The routeFrom the parking spot at the on the highway, walk up the dirt track until you reach the fenceline, then turn east along an old bulldozer type track that parallels the barbwire fence for awhile.
+After that ends, continue along the fenceline along a use trail and it'll drop into a draw before the fence turns northward and ends shortly after that.
 Leaving the fenceline, you'll be on the ridgeline with easy routefinding up the ridge to the summit area.
 Not much in the way of brush to deal with and when you reach the top area, summit is a very broad area that is nice and flat.
-I was unable to find a benchmark due to about a foot of snow on the top but it is possible that there may be one.
-I pretty much covered the whole top area to make sure I hit the actual highest spot but
+I was unable to find a benchmark nor a summit register in 2009.